 Leave No Trace

-Pets are prohibited, except trained guide and service animals.
+Pets are prohibited, only trained service animals are allowed.

 Campers must provide their own water for drinking, cleaning, etc.